 The PC Coupon of an ARM PC adjusts as of the first day of each Accrual Period and equals the weighted average of the underlying Mortgage Coupons, less the servicing fee, the management and guarantee fee and any amounts retained by the seller or servicer as additional compensation.
 The PC Coupon of an ARM PC is an exact decimal truncated to three places.
-It is recalculated monthly to reflect changes in the unpaid principal balance of the related Mortgages and adjustments to the Mortgage Coupons of the related Mortgages, unless otherwise provided in the applicable Supplement.
-Appendix II shows the Indices most often used to adjust ARM PCs.
+It is recalculated monthly to reflect changes in the unpaid principal balance of the related Mortgages and adjustments to the Mortgage Coupons of the related Mortgages, unless otherwise provided in the applicable Pool Supplement.
+Appendix II shows the Indices most often used to adjust ARMs and ARM PCs.

 There is no limit on the amount of permissible monthly adjustments to the PC Coupons on ARM PCs, although the related Mortgages may have an adjustment cap that limits the permissible amount that the Mortgage Coupon may adjust on its regular adjustment date.
 There is no minimum or maximum PC Coupon, although each related Mortgage may have a minimum or maximum Mortgage Coupon.
 The Mortgage Coupons of each of the Mortgages in a PC Pool may have regular adjustment dates, each in a different month, and accordingly some, all or none of the Mortgages in a PC Pool may adjust on a given date.
-As a result, the ARM PC Coupon may not fully reflect recent changes in the value of the applicable Index.
-In addition, disproportionate principal payments on the underlying Mortgages will affect the ARM PC Coupon.
-The applicable Supplement will specify any applicable limits on the permissible adjustments to the Mortgage Coupons on the Mortgages comprising an ARM PC Pool.
+As a result, the PC Coupon of an ARM PC may not fully reflect recent changes in the value of the applicable Index.
+In addition, disproportionate principal payments on the underlying Mortgages will affect the PC Coupon of an ARM PC.
+The applicable Pool Supplement will specify any applicable limits on the permissible adjustments to the Mortgage Coupons on the Mortgages comprising an ARM PC Pool.

-You can obtain the PC Coupons for ARM PCs for the current Accrual Period on our Internet Web-Site or from our Investor Inquiry Department as shown on page 3.
+You can obtain the PC Coupons for ARM PCs for the current Accrual Period on our internet website or from our Investor Inquiry Department as shown on page 4.
 Absent clear error, our determination of the applicable Index levels and our calculation of the PC Coupon for each Accrual Period will be final and binding.